splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 Input length must be multiple of 8 when decrypting with padded cipher.
 ```

-It is because of a [Ranger bug](https://issues.apache.org/jira/browse/RANGER-1640?attachmentOrder=asc).
+It is because of a [Ranger bug](https://issues.apache.org/jira/browse/RANGER-1640).
 You can ignore the error and test if autocomplete is working later.

 #### Config Ranger Policies

 Once you save the service then click on the service name you just created.
-You should see a several policies for the splice user.
+You should see several policies for the splice user.
 The following policy is required so SYSIBM routines can support database connectivity.

 | Required Policy Name | Logic | Users |